cold-carmel/cold-carmel/README.md

 - 👋 Hi, I’m @cold-carmel
-- 👀 I’m interested in learning java
+- 👀 I’m interested in learning python and java
-- 🌱 I’m currently learning programing basics
+- 🌱 I’m currently learning computer science
 - 💞️ I’m looking to collaborate on sb mod projects
 - 📫 How to reach me: cold_carmel#1614 on discord